daviddanielarch/turnos_medicos/mobile/allende/README.md

 - **Push Notifications**: Receive notifications for appointment updates
 - **Authentication**: Secure login with Auth0 integration
 - **Offline Support**: Background task management for appointment monitoring
+- **Expo Updates**:  Remote updates without having to reinstall or upgrade the app from the App Store

 ## Prerequisites